advik555/Advik/README.md

 # mineflayer-template
-a mineflayer bot template with an working command loader (very epic)
+advikbot, on 6b6t
+if you wanna make a bot
 to install mineflayer run:
 ```npm install mineflayer```